LLNL/conduit/src/docs/sphinx/building.rst

   development.
 Due to this, the process builds more libraries than necessary for most use cases.
   For example, we build independent installs of Python 2 and Python 3 to make it easy to check Python C-API compatibility during development.
-In the near future, we plan to provide a Spack package to simplify deployment.
+In the near future, we plan to provide a Spack package that supports variants to simplify deployment.